rollerworks/search/doc/reference/types/choice.rst

 =================

 A multi-purpose field used to allow the user to "choose" one or more options.
-It can be rendered as a ``select`` tag, radio buttons, or checkboxes.

 To use this field, you must specify *either* the ``choice_list`` or ``choices`` option.